Important

 The delete parameter

-The `—delete` parameter enables rsync to maintain 100% synchronization between the source and destination.
-When a file is deleted from the source, the `—delete` parameter instructs rsync to delete the corresponding file from the destination.
-Conversely, if the `—delete` parameter is disabled, the destination will contain additional data after deleting files from the source.
+The –delete parameter, herein referred to as the parameter, enables rsync to maintain absolute synchronization between the source and destination directories.
+When a file is deleted from the source, the parameter instructs rsync to delete the corresponding file from the destination.
+Conversely, if the parameter is disabled, the destination directory will contain additional data after deleting files from the source.

-Therefore, it is essential to determine whether the `—delete` parameter is enabled or disabled.
-Enabling the `—delete` parameter ensures complete synchronization between the source and destination directories.
+Therefore, it is crucial to ascertain whether the parameter is enabled or disabled.
+Enabling the parameter ensures complete synchronization between the source and destination directories.

-How to disable and enable the delete parameter
+How to remove and add the delete parameter

-Select the Rsync parameters from the main sidebar menu.
-Select the task for which you want to disable the --delete
+Select the Rsync parameters from the primary Sidebar menu.
+Select the task for which you want to add or remove the --delete

 parameter.
-And then toggle the Remove parameters to rsync –delete toggle.
-After toggle, remember to update the task by the toolbar icon.
+And then toggle the Add –delete parameter, ON is added .
+After toggle, remember to update the task.

-Using snapshots requiere that the latest version 3.x of rsync
+Using snapshots, the second option, require that the latest version 3.x of rsync

 is installed.
 Please refer to the Snapshots section how to enable and use snapshots.